 Dopamine is a neurotransmitter that promotes enjoyment and interest in life.
 It also increases mental focus and feelings of pleasure.
 Addiction destroys the pleasure/reward center in the brain.
 That’s one of the reasons the psychological terror of opiate withdrawal is so intense.

-14. Ginseng – The name ginseng refers to any of 11 different species of slow growing perennial plants with fleshy roots.
+14. Ginseng – The name ginseng refers to any of 11 different species of slow-growing perennial plants with fleshy roots.
 This powerful Suboxone withdrawal remedy is useful for treating fatigue and acts as a natural stimulant and balances all body systems that are out of balance.
-This is due to it’s adaptogenic properties.
-Adaptogens are a class of plants/herbs that, when administered, result in stabilization of physiological functions and facilitation of homeostasis.
+This is due to its adaptogenic properties.
+Adaptogens are a class of plants/herbs that, when administered, resulting in stabilization of physiological functions and facilitation of homeostasis.

 17. GABA – A chemical made in the brain which also comes in supplement form.
 It’s on this Suboxone withdrawal remedies list because it can help relieve anxiety, improve mood, relieve pain and promote sleep.
 GABA is the brain’s natural Valium.
 Can you see why this is on my Suboxone withdrawal remedies list?

 18. Melatonin – A hormone made by the pineal gland in the brain, this Suboxone withdrawal remedy helps regulate sleep and wake cycles.
 Your body has it’s own natural clock and controls how much melatonin is produced.
 Typically, melatonin levels start rising in the evening, stay high during the night, then decrease sometime in the early morning.
 To get Suboxone withdrawal remedies benefits, try eating the two highest food sources of melatonin: cherries and walnuts.